SCEDC/cloud/pds-lambda-apis/README.md

 - [`boto3`](https://aws.amazon.com/sdk-for-python/)
 - [`awscli`](https://aws.amazon.com/cli/)

-**Setup**
+## Setup

 In your AWS account:

 1. Create an IAM role that has full AmazonS3FullAccess, AWSLambda_FullAccess, and AWSLambdaBasicExecutionRole permissions at https://console.aws.amazon.com/iam/home#/roles.

 2. Create two S3 buckets in the US-West-2 region at https://s3.console.aws.amazon.com/s3/home.
-One of these buckets will hold the zip file for creating the Lambda function, and the other will hold the decimated data.
+One of these buckets will hold the zip file for creating the Lambda function, and the other will hold processed data returned by the APIs.
 The US-West-2 region is necessary because the SCEDC Open Data Set is located in US-West-2.

 On your computer, your access keys in `.aws/credentials` should have full AmazonS3FullAccess and AWSLambda_FullAccess permissions.
 Go to https://console.aws.amazon.com/iam/home#/users to create or modify access keys.

-**Creating a Lambda Function**
+## Creating a Lambda Function

 1. Clone the git repo and navigate to this directory.